smithse4/04-code-quiz/README.md

 # 04 Web APIs: Code Quiz

+## Homework Description

 In this homework assignment I have created a timed quiz using multiple choice questions to test the user's coding knowledge.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
-It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
+It also features a clean and polished user interface and is responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story